stderr-enst/jobefficiency/episodes/05_performancereports.md

 - Is it enough to look at a jobs walltime?
 - What steps can I take to evaluate a jobs performance?
-- What popular types of reports exist? (e.g. Roofline)
+- What popular types of reports exist?

 ::::::::::::::::::::::::::::::::::::::::::::::::